lucylai96/lucylai96.github.io/teaching.md

 _**COLL 158 visits Baylor College of Medicine's [Core for Advanced Magnetic Resonance Imaging](https://www.bcm.edu/research/centers/advanced-mr-imaging) (CAMRI)**_

-> “Students will leave this course having developed a greater appreciation for the power of music through dialogues between an age-old art and a budding field of science.” - lofty goals from the course syllabus
+> “Students will leave this course having developed a greater appreciation for the power of music through dialogues between an age-old art and a budding field of science.”
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - lofty goals from the course syllabus

 So, did I fulfill my promises? :p